lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 #### Unions

-Whilst most "modern C++" codebases would outright ban unions due to the difficulty of their constraints or how easy it is to create bugs with them, they still remain an essential component of many data structures like `Option<T>`, `Result<T, E>`.
+Whilst most "modern C++" codebases would outright ban unions due to the difficulty of their constraints or how easy it is to create bugs with them, they remain an essential component of many data structures like `Option<T>`, `Result<T, E>`.

 Unions are used in scenarios where one of multiple objects can exist at a location.
-Effectively giving room to constrained object dynamism.
+Effectively giving room to constrained object dynamism/polymorphism.
 Given only one object can exist at a union's address, the Object lifetime contracts still apply:

 - At least one of the specified variants must exist in the union
 - Any accessed object must have first been constructed
-- Only one object must exist or be constructed on the union at a point in time, for another object to be constructed in the union, the previously constructed object must first have been destroyed.
+- Only one object must exist or be constructed in the union at a point in time, for another object to be constructed in the union, the previously constructed object must first have been destroyed.

-Even though the variant types are clearly possibly aliasing, the strict aliasing rules still apply to them, i.e. variant type `A` can not alias variant type `B`.
+Even though the variant types are possibly aliasing, the strict aliasing rules still apply to them, i.e. variant type `A` can not alias distinct variant type `B`.

 i.e.: